 Kwanzaa customs include decorating the house with traditional art, exchanging gifts, wearing colorful African cloths, and eating fresh, ripe fruits.
 A chalice, called a “kikombe cha umoja” (or “unity cup”), is passed around to share drinks with the family, and the home is also decorated with a mat called “mkeka,” which bears the symbols of abundant crops.
 A candle holder called a “kinara” holds seven candles that are lit each night as a tribute to the seven principles of Kwanzaa.

-Kwanzaa is always observed from December 26 to January 1, so each year it falls on different days of the week.
-To help you keep track of your Kwanzaa celebration each year, we’ve created a handy Kwanzaa calendar with Kwanzaa dates from 2015 to 2020!
+Kwanzaa is always observed from Dec.
+26 to Jan.
+1. However, each year it falls on different days of the week.
+To help you keep track of your Kwanzaa celebration each year, we’ve created a handy Kwanzaa calendar, with Kwanzaa dates from 2023 to 2025!

 - 2023: Tuesday, Dec.
 26 – Monday, Jan.
 1

 - 2024: Thursday, Dec.
 26 – Wednesday, Jan.
 1